peteroupc/peteroupc.github.io/randomfunc.md

         return lastItem
     END METHOD

-**Example**:

-Assume we have the following list: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
+> **Example:** Assume we have the following list: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
 The weight for "apples" is 3, and the weight for "oranges" is 15.
 Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `DiscreteWeightedChoice` method.
 The following pseudocode implements how to get a randomly chosen item from the list with that method.

         index = DiscreteWeightedChoice(weights)
         // Get the actual item